Admiral's Walk: Film location

 Admiral's Walk was the principal location for Virgin Witch, a 1972 British horror sexploitation film directed by Ray Austin.
-It was also used by director Norman J. Warren, and was the main location for his movies Satan's Slave in 1976, and Terror in 1978.
+It was also used by director Norman J. Warren, and was the main location for his films Satan's Slave in 1976, and Terror in 1978.
 Warren later recalled that it was the ideal location for Satan's Slave, which was made on a very tight budget, as it had the necessary eerie Gothic appearance, its own electric substation for power, and was complete with period furniture.
 The only problem was the noise from the military training nearby which sometimes interfered with shooting, but this also had advantages as the crew were able to obtain permission to film the destruction of a car and leave the wreck for the army to use for target practice.
 When the movies were filmed, the house was owned by a Baron and Baroness who had relocated from their French chateau with their furniture, but due to financial difficulties were prepared to rent out the house as a film location.